A group of committed volunteers lifting the limits for children with hearing or vision loss.

 What We Do

-For 53 years, RIDBC Lantern Clubs have fundraised for RIDBC through a variety of fun and creative activities; morning teas, raffles, fashion shows, guest speaker events, market stalls and much more.
+For over 55 years, RIDBC Lantern Clubs have fundraised for RIDBC through a variety of fun and creative activities including Literary Luncheons, morning teas, raffles, fashion shows, and, much more.

-Lantern Clubs are raising funds and awareness for RIDBC’s Alternative Format Publications (AFP).
+Lantern Clubs raise funds and awareness for RIDBC’s Alternative Format Publications (AFP).
 AFP create tactile and braille resources for children all over Australia – from babies as young as a few weeks old to school students needing textbooks translated into braille to allow them to keep up with their class.
 This ensures children are not held back by their vision impairment and are able to live a life unlimited.
 Since 1964, our Lantern Club members have raised more than $14 million to help support children with a vision or hearing loss.

 How We Work

-Our goal is to engage our community with our fundraising activities which help raise awareness for the valuable support and services that RIDBC provide for children with hearing loss.
+Our goal is to engage our community with our fundraising activities which help raise awareness for the valuable support and services that RIDBC provide for people with hearing loss and vision impairment.

 Do you like socialising and being involved in fun and creative activities?